Holy Moly all y’all,

 One of you asked me on Monday how I was doing, whether I felt like I was going forwards or backwards.
 I answered, “both.
 I guess I’m spinning in circles actually.”
 I amused myself at the thought that I might be like a whirling dervish, pivoting on one foot while spinning in circles in the hopes of achieving some ecstatic revery in communion with God; the reality is that I’m more like a car spinning it’s tires in the mud.
 However, in a lovely moment of synchronicity, I arrived home that evening to find a thank you note for an appropriately distanced meal we hosted the previous week.
 The note quoted the poet Mary Oliver.
 I’m going to leave you with her ninth poem about her dog Percy.
 As the King of Over-thinkers, I leave you with the divine wisdom to be found in our canine companions about moving forward:

 Your friend is coming I say to Percy, and name a name,he runs to the door, his wide mouth in its laugh-shape, and waves, since he has one, his tail.
 Emerson, I am trying to live as you said we must, the examined life.
+But there are days I wish there was less in my head to examine not to speak of the busy heart.
+How would it be to be Percy, I wonder, not thinking, not weighing anything, just running forward.

 Remember the dogs, and be at peace, Dr. Bob